whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 **Note.** You did label your axes, right?
 Hey, you must always label your axes!

 **Question.** Can you make a grid of these plots, one per population?
+One per ethnicity?

 ### Plotting the (normalised) posterior